basnijholt/nijho.lt/content/post/llamaswap/index.md

 ---
-title: "🦙 Switching from Ollama to llama-swap + llama.cpp: A Journey to Better Local AI"
+title: "🦙 Switching from Ollama to llama-swap + llama.cpp: The Power User's Choice"
-subtitle: "How incompatible GGUF models and development frustrations led me to a more flexible local LLM setup with llama-swap and llama.cpp"
+subtitle: "Why I finally ditched Ollama after upgrading to dual RTX 3090s and needing true control over my local AI models"
-summary: "After hitting compatibility issues with Ollama's GGUF model support and growing frustrated with its development approach, I switched to llama-swap + llama.cpp for a more transparent and flexible local AI setup that actually works with the models I want to use."
+summary: "I started writing this post four months ago when a specific model broke in Ollama.
+I initially went back to Ollama out of laziness, but after upgrading to dual RTX 3090s, I realized that for serious multi-GPU inference and RAM offloading, you need the raw control of llama.cpp.
+Here is how I manage my new 48GB VRAM setup declaratively with NixOS."
 date: 2025-11-29
 draft: false
 featured: true